AlexShkarin/pyLabLib/docs/devices/generic_awgs.rst

 Software requirements
 -----------------------

 Most of these AWGs use NI VISA communication interface.
-Hence, they require NI VISA Runtime, which is freely available from the `National Instruments website <https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html>`__ Instek and Iso-Tech AWGs show up as virtual COM ports, so they require no additional software.
+Hence, they require NI VISA Runtime, which is freely available from the `National Instruments website <https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html>`__.
+However, Instek and Iso-Tech AWGs show up as virtual COM ports, so they require no additional software.

 Connection